Molecule Generation for Drug Design: a Graph Learning Perspective: Generation Strategies

-There are a number of deep graph generators to generate the entire molecular in one shot, which we call ``All at once".
+There are a number of deep graph generators to generate the entire molecular in one shot, which we call ``\emph{all-at-once}".

-VGAE~\cite{kipf2016variational} is a framework for unsupervised learning on graph-based data built upon variational autoencoder (VAE)~\cite{kingma2014auto}.The graph generator makes use of latent variables and learns interpretable latent representations to generate new molecular graph.
-Unlike VGAE, which can only learn from a single input graph, GraphVAE~\cite{simonovsky2018graphvae} proposes another VAE-based generative model that can learn from a set of graphs.
-The encoder of GraphVAE uses a Graph Convolutional Network (GCN)~\cite{zhang2019graph} to embed the input graph into continuous representation $\mathbf{z}$ while the decoder of GraphVAE outputs a probabilistic fully-connected graph constrained by a predefined maximum size.
-RVAE~\cite{ma2018constrained} is another AE-based model for molecule generation, which proposes a novel regularization framework to guarantee semantic validity.
-To generate graphs of larger size, a model named MPGVAE~\cite{flam2020graph} applies a message passing neural network (MPNN)~\cite{gilmer2017neural} to the encoder and decoder of a VAE, avoiding complex graph matching operations.
+VGAE~\citep{kipf2016variational}, built upon a variational autoencoder (VAE)~\citep{kingma2014auto}, is a framework designed for unsupervised learning with graph-based data.
+VGAE leverages latent variables and is trained to learn interpretable latent representations, which are then used to generate new molecular graphs.
+Unlike VGAE, which can only learn from a single input graph, GraphVAE~\citep{simonovsky2018graphvae} is another VAE-based generative model that can learn from a set of graphs.
+The encoder of GraphVAE uses a graph convolutional network (GCN)~\citep{zhang2019graph} to embed the input molecular graph into a continuous representation $\mathbf{z}$ while the decoder of GraphVAE outputs a probabilistic fully-connected graph constrained by a predefined maximum size, from which discrete samples are drawn.
+However, GraphVAE encounters challenges in effectively aligning with the training data distribution and relies on an expensive graph matching procedure.
+In order to address these issues, MPGVAE~\citep{flam2020graph} integrates a message passing neural network (MPNN)~\citep{gilmer2017neural} to the encoder and decoder of the GraphVAE.
+Furthermore, \citep{ma2018constrained} proposes a specialized regularization framework for training VAEs that encourages the satisfaction of validity constraints for molecules, i.e. the number of bonding-electron pairs must not exceed the valence of an atom.